OpenFreeEnergy/konnektor/README.md

 ![](.img/network_layouts.png)

-Additionally we are working on Molecule diversity based Network:
+Additionally we are working on Molecule diversity based Networks here with HIF2A:
 ![](.img/Divesity_network.png)

 ## Installation